1. Introduction

 For the orthogonal projection onto the positive semidefinite cone, we set $\alpha = 0$:

-$$\begin{align} \texttt{proj\_psd}(W) &= \texttt{eig\_relu}_0(W) \nonumber \\ &= \frac{1}{2} [0 + W + (0 - W) \texttt{msign}(0 - W)] \nonumber \\ \texttt{proj\_psd}(W) &= \frac{1}{2} [W + W \texttt{msign}(W)]. \end{align}$$
+$$\begin{align} \texttt{proj\_psd}(W) &= \texttt{eig\_relu}_0(W) \nonumber \\ &= \frac{1}{2} [0 + W + (0 - W) \texttt{msign}(0 - W)] \nonumber \\ \texttt{proj\_psd}(W) &= \frac{1}{2} [W + W \texttt{msign}(W)]. \end{align}$$The last equality follows from $\texttt{msign}(-W) = -\texttt{msign}(W)$.
+We can then implement this in JAX as follows:

 def proj_psd(W: jax.Array) -> jax.Array: